williamlin6803/Survival/README.md

 # Titantic
-Learning fundamental ML algorithms, specifically Linear Regression to predict the survival rate of passengers from the Titantic.
+Learning fundamental ML algorithms, specifically Logistic Regression to predict the survival rate of passengers from the Titantic.